 Emblems of Alberta

-The emblems of Alberta reflect the province's history, its natural and diverse landscapes, and its people.
+The emblems of Alberta reflect the province's history, natural and diverse landscapes and people.

 Flag of Alberta

 Adopted on June 1, 1968, the flag shows the provincial shield of Alberta on a blue background.
 The flag is proportioned

 twice as long as it is high, with the provincial shield positioned in the center at 7/11 of the height of the flag.

 Floral Emblem: Wild Rose, Rosa Acicularis